wcandillon/react-native-redash/README.md

 ### `getLengthAtX(path: ReanimatedPath, x: Node): Node`

 Convenience function for bezier curves where there is really only ever one "y" value associated with one "x" value.
-This function works by finding the roots of the cubic bezier curve so it is a somewhat compute-intensive.
+This function works by finding the roots of the cubic bezier curve so it might be too compute-intensive to calculate for each frame.

 ## Math